What is Bethel Friends of Canines?

 Bethel, Alaska is a small town with a population of roughly 6,000 people.
 We have a unique situation as Bethel is only accessible by plane or barge, there are no roads into or out of town.
 With our population it makes finding adoptive and foster homes harder to find.
 If our foster homes are full or the dogs/cats have been in foster care without any interest in Bethel, they are flown into a bigger city, Anchorage.
 The animals are loaded up onto a plane and make the 1-1.5 hour journey to our rescue partners to have a better shot at finding a forever home.

-In addition to rescuing animals we also run a low cost spay/neuter clinic for lower income families and rescue animals.
-BFK9 also initiated Got You Covered.
-This program gives dog houses to those that are outside without any or inadequate shelter from the harsh elements of the Alaska weather.
-For more information on either of these programs check out their pages under the About tab.
+In addition to rescuing animals, we also fundraise and organize low cost spay/neuter and vaccine clinics for lower income families and rescue animals.
+For more information on this program, check out their page under the About tab.